md8n/PhonemeJs/PhonemeStarter/src/README.md

 * `Regex`: The implementation of the Context as a Regular Expression match.

 *Important:* Do NOT include any Regular Expression Anchor clauses in the phoneme rule Regex member.
-PhonemeJS uses Anchors itself to ensure correct application of the PreRegex and PostRegex filters.
+Phoneme uses Anchors itself to ensure correct application of the PreRegex and PostRegex filters.

 Example:
 Assuming the following phoneme rules: